-“The strength of the team is each individual member.
+“The strength of a team is each individual member.
 The strength of each member is the team.”
 Phil Jackson

 Posted by Justine Clarabut on 23 February, 2018

-Putting on an event such as The Wellbeing Symposium, is no mean feat!
-Months and months of planning accelerated to intense organisation and hard work in the weeks leading up to the event, for a quite a number of people!
-The day arrives, we’re ready to go and all we can do is hope that delegates show up and most of all enjoy and gain benefit from attending this pioneering wellbeing event!
-Hours of preparation are gone in what seems like a blink of an eye… but the rewards snowball, gaining strength as delegates make vital connections with other delegates, taking away essential wellbeing messages, life changing strategies and in some cases personal changes to achieve better health.
+Putting on a large event is no mean feat!
+Pre-pandemic, Wellbeing People ran an annual wellbeing event, The Wellbeing Symposium, with top keynote speakers, wellbeing workhops, exhibitors, question time, demonstrations and much more.
+As always, months and months of planning accelerated to intense organisation and hard work in the last few weeks!
+The day would arrive and we were ready to go!
+All we could do is hope that delegates show up and most of all enjoy and benefit from attending this pioneering wellbeing event!
+Hours of preparation are gone in what seems like a blink of an eye.
+However, the rewards snowball, gaining strength as delegates make vital connections, taking away essential wellbeing messages, strategies, and in many cases personal changes to promote a more positive and healthy lifestyle.

-Working together cohesively, towards a common goal, using different skill sets and knowledge enhances team performance and produces a great outcome.
-We can all find ourselves in situations where we are with someone we may not choose to be friends with but it is essential to recognise the contributions of others and what you or a group of people can gain from each individual.
-Good teamwork creates synergy where the combined effect of the team is greater than that of individual efforts.
+Recognising the contributions of others and what you or a group of people can gain from each individual, makes for great teamwork!
+It creates synergy where the combined effect of the team is greater than that of individual efforts.

-I know, that I am certainly proud to be a member of the Wellbeing People team and I truly believe that creating a positive working atmosphere and supporting each other to combine individual strengths is vital to achieve a happy positive workforce and in turn, is also very good for your wellbeing!
+The strength of a team leads to better decisions, products, or services.
+Therefore, understanding how to foster each team member’s individual strengths will lead to the success of the whole team.
+I know, that I am certainly proud to be a member of the Wellbeing People team.
+I truly believe that creating a positive working atmosphere and supporting each other to combine individual strengths is vital to achieving a happy positive workforce.
+Which in turn, is also essential for our overall wellbeing!